 Big Lunge Pose

-Start off with 1 set of 2 reps.
-Hold the end position for 10-20 seconds.
+Start with one set of 2 reps.
+Hold the end position for 10 to 20 seconds.
 The intensity is light as you stretch out the muscles around the hips.

 #4 – Pigeon Pose